 Caron’s Relapse Program is a one-of-a-kind program dedicated to those who have participated in numerous treatments, are on the path to relapse, or have experienced a chemical relapse.
 As one of the few treatment centers in the country to offer specialized relapse programs, Caron focuses on your successes as well as the path that led to the relapse.
 Rather than repeating a primary treatment program, the program is designed specifically for relapse, uncovering the thoughts, attitudes, beliefs, and behaviors that inhibit long-term wellness.

-The Relapse Unit is unlike any other substance use treatment you have experienced.
+Located at Caron Pennsylvania, the Relapse Unit is unlike any other substance use treatment you have experienced.
 Core components of treatment include exploring the way life circumstances, family messages, chronic pain, anger, fear, resentment and trauma can contribute to relapse.
 Our relapse treatment team of experts design an integrated and personalized treatment plan to meet patients’ needs and to help their family recover.

 Clinical excellence and uncompromising patient-centric care mark every component of the Relapse Program.
 Our focus incorporates overall mental behavioral health, including treatment of co-occurring disorders.